tracyjhusky/rest-api/README.md

 npm start
 ```
 There should now be a local instance of the server running on your machine.
-Try sending and http request to it!
+Try sending an http request to it!

 ```
-localhost:3000/r/science?count=20
+localhost:3000/r/science?limit=20
 ```

 This request should retrieve the top 20 posts from r/science!